rusty-ecma/RESS/regex.md

     paren_is_conditional: false,
     paren_is_func_expr: false,
   },
-  MetaToken::OpneBrace {
+  MetaToken::OpenBrace {
     is_block: true,
     paren_is_conditional: false,
     paren_is_func_expr: false,
   }
 ]
 ```
 That is much easier to follow, keeps a lot less information around, and solves our possible recursive `drop` problem.
 We still need to keep around our 3 book keeping lists, though they will be a list of copy types!
+The `MetaToken` is now 4 bytes, and we only even need to keep 3 of those around.
+The inside of the `*Brace` variant is 3 bytes and the `*Paren` variant is 2 bytes!